 ESG and HOPWA funds are targeted to meet the identified needs of the eligible populations within the geographic area.
 For ESG, the service area is the City of Springfield.
 Investments are made in accordance with relative priority and statutory spending caps.
-The City uses an annual Request for Proposals (RFP) process to select providers for ESG projects.
-HOPWA funds are allocated throughout the EMSA which includes Hampden, Hampshire and Franklin Counties.
+HOPWA funds are allocated throughout the EMSA which includes the tri-county area.
 HOPWA funds are allocated primarily to alleviate the housing cost burden for eligible households.
-The City makes HOPWA funds available every three years using an RFP.
-Initial year awards are proportionally adjusted in years two and three to reflect the actual HOPWA amount awarded to the City.